Search

 Often called mankind's "first fabric," leather has been considered a fine and treasured material since the beginning of history and across nearly all cultures and peoples around the globe.

-In brief, leather is typically the dermis of an animal that has been preserved for long life in a process called "tanning."
+But what is it?
+In its most expansive modern sense, leather is a material that is usually more structural than woven fabric and more flexible than wood.
+In the traditional sense, leather is typically the dermis of an animal that has been preserved for long life in a process called "tanning."

-When we think of a typical leather, what we're expecting is only one kind of leather today, which is full grain vegetable-tanned leather, usually from a domesticated farm animal: such as a cow, sheep, goat.
-But there is a wide variety of textiles called leather, and they're not all from animals.
+When we think of a classic, traditional leather, that is called today a full grain vegetable-tanned cowhide.
+But the most common leather products sold today are usually some kind heavily-processed chrome-tanned leather, usually from a domesticated farm animal: such as a cow, pig, sheep, goat.
+But now there are a wide variety of textiles called leather, and they may not be from animals at all!
+Descriptors have been added to further clarify the word, such as faux, vinyl, genuine, or bonded.

-Of all the different products marketed today as leather,there is a huge variety.
-Nowadays, leather can be made soft and delicate or tough and woody; thick or thin; candy-colored or natural grained; elastic or firm; hair-on or plasticized or even "raw" (as in, rawhide).
+Of all the different products marketed today as leather, there is a huge variety.
+Nowadays, leather can be made soft and delicate or tough and woody; thick or thin; candy-colored or natural; elastic or firm; hair-on or plasticized or even "raw" (as in, rawhide).
 Some of these variations are natural and some are synthetic.

-It all comes down to how leather is made.
+It all comes down to the details of how leather is made.
+These are all sold as types of leather today:

 How Leather Is Made